We are out of 4-letter .com domains

-Back in December, 2013 we used our domain API to check all the 4-letter combinations .com domains.
+Back in December 2013, we used our domain availability API to check all the combinations for 4-letter .com domains.
 For example

 4-letter domains are also known in the domaining industry under the jargon LLLL.COM or 4L.
-So for example, 1PRO.COM wouldn’t be a LLLL.COM domain.
-Also LLLL.COM doesn’t mean literal domain llll.com but a representation of a group of domains.
+So for example, 1PRO.COM wouldn’t be an LLLL.COM domain.
+Also, LLLL.COM doesn’t mean literal domain llll.com but is a representation of a group of domains.

 Right now, your best bet to get a 4-letter .com domain name is from a domain investor.

 L = letter

 5. CVVV, CCVV, CCCV, VCCC, VVCC, VVVC… (these are more often named LLLLs)

 For a deeper explanation of consonant-vowel combinations or the Chinese premium domain, I would advise looking into this LLLL investment guide – click here.